 Psychologists say that people have different motivations, while economists say people have different perceptions.
 No matter which perspective you take, together they highlight the importance of segmentation in marketing.

-What type of data do you have that can be used for segmentation?
+What type of data do you have that you can use for segmentation?

 Age, gender, stage in household life cycle, number of children, education, and income

 Demographic characteristics are pretty clear and easy to recognize, but they can be simplistic stereotypes.
 For example, some older people have a difficult time with technology, such as ATMs and the Internet, while others are very savvy and embrace even the newest technologies.

 When geographic and demographic information is combined, segmentation can be even smarter and more effective.
 Keep in mind that there can be cultural differences even within the same geographical area.